 If a child carries backpacks over one shoulder, it strains muscle to compensate for the uneven weight.
 The spine leans to the opposite side, stressing the middle back, ribs, and lower back more on one side than the other.

-This can contribute to headache, shoulder pain, lower back pain, and/or neck and arm pain.
+This can contribute to headaches, shoulder pain, lower back pain, and/or neck and arm pain.

-The back pain caused by back packs is short term muscle strain that gets relieved with short period of rest or reduced activity; any type of back pain that persists is uncommon and should be evaluated by a medical professional
+The back pain caused by backpacks is short-term muscle strain that gets relieved with the short period of rest or reduced activity; any type of back pain that persists is uncommon and should be evaluated by a medical professional

 The detailed history is taken for